 Because it is cloud-based also means that it is cheaper to run and maintain.
 There is a forever free version available.

 The downside of this concept is that there is a limit to how advanced and complex processes you can create using a browser-based tool

-Install for free
+Install free addon / plug-in